cachitas/stringx/README.md

 ## Documentation

-Here are some important point to have in mind when using `stringx`:
+Here are some important points to have in mind when using `stringx`:

 - Latest API version tested and targeted by default.
 - You should identify yourself beforehand.